mntzrr/cap/README.md

        -p [INDEX]
               paste only most recently flagged or a specific item in the list

-       -d INDEX
+       -d INDEX|RANGE
-              remove a flagged item from the list
+              remove a flagged item from the list or all items within range

        --clear
               clear all flagged